carpentries-incubator/ML_with_AWS_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 ### Understanding the XGBoost Training Script

-**Take a moment to review the `AWS_helpers/train_xgboost.py` script** we just cloned into our notebook.
+Take a moment to review the `AWS_helpers/train_xgboost.py` script we just cloned into our notebook.
 This script handles preprocessing, training, and saving an XGBoost model, while also adapting to both local and SageMaker-managed environments.

 Try answering the following questions:

-1. **Data Preprocessing**
-   - What transformations are applied to the dataset before training?
+1. **Data Preprocessing**: What transformations are applied to the dataset before training?
-   - Why do we drop the `Name`, `Ticket`, and `Cabin` columns?

-2. **Training Function**
-   - What does the `train_model()` function do?
-   - Why do we print the training time?
+2. **Training Function**: What does the `train_model()` function do?
+Why do we print the training time?

-3. **Command-Line Arguments**
-   - What is the purpose of `argparse` in this script?
-   - How would you modify the script if you wanted to change the number of training rounds?
+3. **Command-Line Arguments**: What is the purpose of `argparse` in this script?
+How would you modify the script if you wanted to change the number of training rounds?

-4. **Handling Local vs. SageMaker Runs**
-   - How does the script determine whether it is running in a SageMaker training job or locally?
+4. **Handling Local vs. SageMaker Runs**: How does the script determine whether it is running in a SageMaker training job or locally (within this notebook's instance)?
-   - What do the environment variables `SM_CHANNEL_TRAIN` and `SM_MODEL_DIR` do?
-   - What happens if these environment variables are not set?

-5. **Training and Saving the Model**
-   - What format is the dataset converted to before training, and why?
-   - How is the trained model saved, and where will it be stored?
+5. **Training and Saving the Model**: What format is the dataset converted to before training, and why?
+How is the trained model saved, and where will it be stored?

 After reviewing, discuss any questions or observations with your group.